Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

 What a waste of…

 There was sense in the Mandalorian's words.
-I released my grip from the pistol, letting it rest untouched in its holster, and watched him close the distance, followed by the few almost-soldiers.
+I released my grip on the pistol, letting it rest untouched in its holster, and watched him close the distance, followed by the few almost-soldiers.

-His clan symbol was tattooed to his left shoulder.
-It was a black shape circling around itself and I recognized it immediately.
+His clan symbol was tattooed on his left shoulder.
+It was a black shape circling around itself, and I recognized it immediately.

 Not just any Mando'ad… Someone like him, here, can only mean…

 I realized that the recognition had not been only one-sided when the Mandalorian greeted me with a serious, short nod.
-Although I wasn't exactly lacking height myself, I had to tilt my head slightly up to meet his features.
+Although I didn't exactly lack in height myself, I had to tilt my head slightly up to meet his features.